ALEHACKsp/cordialie/README.md

 2. Simply just download the .zip file.<br/>

 And just incase you haven't realized, python is also required to run this script.
 [Download Python](https://www.python.org/downloads/)

+# code
+As mentioned earlier, Cordialie is open source, and easy to edit.
+Each step is noted, and the script is 214 lines in total (including notes/gaps) <br/>
+Line 105 is where the combos are defined for the list, so if you want any of your own added, define the variable, and put it in the list 'combos'.